Tianyue-Guo/Daily_Bible_Verse_Bot/README.md

  ## How to invoke command as a user?

- In daily-bible-verse channel, type "!verse" and enter.
+ In daily-bible-verse channel from Daily Rolling server, type "!verse" and enter.
 Bible Bot will share the verse of the day.